ADVERTISEMENT

 Hello doctor,

 I have done three blood tests.
 Yes, my problem is the weight.
 I do take multivitamins.
 I do not have any medical conditions.
 My cycles are irregular.
 I am not regular with bowel movements.
 I do not have headaches.
-I have glasses, so I do not have vision issues either.
+I wear spectacles, so I do not have vision issues either.
 I recently have been getting eczema.
-I spoke to my dermatologist about it she says it has to do with my hormones, most probably and asked to get a thyroid test done.
+I spoke to my dermatologist about it she says it has to do with my hormones most probably and asked to get a thyroid test done.
 I want to get to the bottom of this.

 Kindly help.